 Tempt your senses with a trip to Memphis.
 Besides being home to Graceland, Elvis Presley’s mansion, Memphis has enough tastes, smells, sights, and sounds for any traveller.
 From old-fashioned-backyard barbecues to toe-tapping rhythm and blues music, a flight to Memphis lands tourists right in the heart of the land of Rock'n'Roll.

 Memphis has four distinct seasons with cold winters and hot summers.
 Spring and autumn can be varied and unpredictable.
 Severe weather, such as thunderstorms and strong winds, is possible during these transitory seasons.
 Summers are very humid thanks to moisture encroaching from the Gulf of Mexico, even though the temperature rarely reaches great heights.
 This makes it feel hotter than it is.
 Winters, by contrast, can be very cold with temperatures below freezing occurring fairly often.
 Memphis averages 5.7 inches of snow a year.
-There is plenty of rain to keep the region green, most falling in thunderstorms, but this does not mean there are not plenty of sunny days.
+There is plenty of rain to keep the region green; most falling in thunderstorms, but this does not mean there are not plenty of sunny days.

 Getting around Memphis

 The best way to get around Memphis is by driving.
 Traffic can be very slow-moving, but the public buses are slow and infrequent.
 Memphis is easy to get around and parking is usually available.
 You need a driver’s licence and have to be at least 21 years old to rent a car, but most rental agencies charge you more if you’re under 25.
-If you’d prefer to take public transport, the downtown Main Street Trolley, which runs on a circular route, is the most useful.
+If you’d prefer to take public transport, the city centre Main Street Trolley, which runs on a circular route, is the most useful.
 You can also take a taxi, but you’ll need to book ahead by phone.